richardanaya/spark_delta_lake/README.md

 Delta Lake stores our table as a parquet file in our local system.

+Parquet files are a very efficient form of storage for column oriented data operations.

 # Running An App

 All we have to do is run.